aiadvocates/pytorchblitz/optimizer/optimizer.md

 ## 2. Optimizaton Loops

-Once we set our hyperparameters we can then train and optimize our model with an optimization loop.
+Once we set our hyperparameters, we can then train and optimize our model with an optimization loop.

 Each iteration of the optimziation loop is called an Epoch.
 Each epoch is comprized of three main subloops in PyTorch.
 ![](../images/optimization_loops.PNG)